 A key challenge as described above is to prevent the space feeling enclosed and lighter colours really do help here.
 Reflective surfaces also help enhance the feeling of space and high gloss white kitchens are often favoured as a result.
 We also recommend good, bright lighting for the same reason.
 When tall units are being used to maximise storage space, you may want them to be to ceiling height; if so try to keep them to one end of the kitchen, preferably away from a window.
 Long, slender furniture items such as double-width shelves can increase the perception of length in a room, and if made in glass, add no ‘ visual weight’ to the design.

 Galley Kitchen Ergonomics

 Well-designed galley kitchens can offer you an enjoyable user experience, if the ergonomics are well considered in the selected layout.
 As there are no corner units, and a reduced worktop space, storage and preparation area will be at a premium- but these issues are almost always surmountable with clever design.
-For instance LWK Kitchens can install a tap that retracts in to the work surface that, when used in conjunction with a purpose supplied sink cover, can increase the preparation area by a full cupboard width.
+For instance LWK London can install a tap that retracts in to the work surface that, when used in conjunction with a purpose supplied sink cover, can increase the preparation area by a full cupboard width.
 We can also supply a small step stool that fits under the plinth, allowing easy access to tall units where occasional use items can be stored.
 Attention to detail makes the difference here.